-This Spicy Thai Coconut Curry Soup (Vegan!) is the perfect weeknight meal.
+This Spicy Coconut Thai Curry Soup is the perfect weeknight meal.
 It is packed with veggies, healthy fats, and a ton of flavor!
-It’s ready in 30-minutes and is great for meal-prep throughout the week.
+It’s ready in 30-minutes and this Vegetable Curry Soup is great for meal-prep throughout the week.

 Studio 2 Cafe is the perfect combination of everything I was looking for; a workspace with great food and good coffee.
 All of their food is made from scratch using fresh ingredients from local vendors and farms whenever possible.
 They have daily specials, a great happy hour, and when it’s nice outside they have big garage door windows that they open up to let the fresh air in.
 It’s not stuffy and you get the feeling that EVERYONE is welcome.
 They’ve got amazing baked goods, delicious meal options (especially their Eggman Sandwich).

 Lee and I have been experimenting with all kinds of different flavors this fall.
-We’ve been dabbling in Thai curries, Indian curries, and other flavor combinations that we haven’t typically used on FFF.
+We’ve been dabbling in Thai curries (like this crockpot curry chicken), Indian curries, and other flavor combinations that we haven’t typically used on FFF.
 We are testing and having a really good time experimenting with new spices, veggies, and other ingredients.

-This Spicy Thai Coconut Curry Soup (Vegan!) is one of my new favorite recipes.
-The fall weather is here to stay in Minnesota and there’s nothing like a tasty bowl of soup to warm the soul.
+This Spicy Thai Coconut Curry Soup is one of my new favorite recipes.
+The fall weather is here to stay in Minnesota and there’s nothing like a tasty bowl of vegetable curry soup to warm the soul.
 It is a simple soup packed with flavor and you can use the veggies that we use in the recipes or swap them out for your favorites.
-You can make this soup so many different ways!
+You can make this Thai Curry Soup so many different ways!
 One thing Lee and I tried was adding 1/4 cup of brown rice to the soup when we needed a bit more girth for lunch.
 It was absolutely delicious.
-You could try this soup with brown rice, quinoa, barley, jasmine rice, or just leave it as is.
+You could try this soup with quinoa, barley, jasmine rice, or just leave it as is.

 This soup is ready in 30-minutes or less, so it is perfect for a weeknight meal.
 I have also meal-prepped this recipe to eat it all week long, and the flavor only gets better throughout the week.
 Add this delicious soup to the menu this week and let us know all of the different ways you made it your own!
 ENJOY!